Point mutation strategy design

 For some projects, the generation of founder mice is the end point.
 However, some customers wish to have us breed the founders further to obtain F1 mice.
 We will breed up to 3 founders to wildtype mice of matching strain background, and genotype their offspring to obtain F1 mice bearing the knockin allele.

-We typically produce nuclease-mediated knockin mice in the C57BL/6 and FVB strain background, but we may be able to use other strains per your request.
+We typically produce CRISPR-mediated knockin mice in the C57BL/6 and FVB strain background, but we may be able to use other strains per your request.

 For projects where nuclease expression vectors are constructed by Cyagen